The China Trader

 *NOTE: A separate recipe attributed to Tony Ramos for the Hawaiian Eye has lime juice, simple syrup, falernum, and gold and white rum.
 Perhaps this version is what was invented at China Trader.
 China Trader is also known for Tony Ramos working there as a long-time bartender.

-The bar was directly across the street from Bob's Big Boy.
-The Bob's is still there at that same location, but the China Trader is not.
+The bar was directly across the street from Bob's Big Boy (built in 1949), and while the iconic Bob's is still there at that same location, the China Trader is not.

 Details